xyproto/recwatch/README.md

 * Can be used for watching filesystem changes recursively.
 * Can be used for setting up a SSE ([server-sent events](https://en.wikipedia.org/wiki/Server-sent_events)) server, for serving filesystem changes as events.
-* Currently does not work with `gccgo`, but works fine with the regular `go` compiler.
-I think this may be an issue with `gccgo`.

 ## General info